bryanlundberg/NexusTimer/README.md

   <img src="./.github/images/v3/Screenshot_8.png" width="24%" />
 </div>

-## Includes
+## Key Features

-### Metrics by cube
+### Metrics by Cube

-We have included what I called the **"Category Aggregation Principle."** allowing analyze statistics not just for individual categories but also for each individual cube within the same category without affect or modify overall calculations.
+The "Category Aggregation Principle" allows you to analyze statistics not just for individual categories but also for each individual cube within the same category without affecting overall calculations.

-### No more DNF

-Who likes?
-We won't cover calculations using DNF, instead delete the solve or add you a +2 penalty.
+### Comprehensive Solve Tracking

+Track all your solves with detailed statistics, including DNF (Did Not Finish) tracking, penalties, and personal bests.

+### Advanced Statistics

+Analyze your performance with detailed statistics including averages (ao5, ao12, etc.), best times, and trends over time.

+### Multiple Timer Modes

+Choose between normal timer mode and Stackmat timer mode to match your preferred solving setup.

+### Scramble Visualization

+View scramble images to help you understand the scramble before solving, with options to zoom in for better visibility.

+### Cross and X-Cross Solutions

+Get hints for cross and x-cross solutions to help improve your solving techniques (for 3x3 cubes).

+### Customizable Interface

+Personalize your experience with features like scramble images, session statistics, quick action buttons, and more.

 ### Portability

-We can detect, convert, and transfer all your previous data from timers such as csTimer, Twisty Timer, and CubeDesk!
+Import and export your data from other popular timers such as csTimer, Twisty Timer, and CubeDesk!

 ## Languages available